gildas/bitbucket-cli/README.md

 LOG_LEVEL=DEBUG
 ```

-If you set the log level to debug or more, `bb` will also log the source of the log message (file and line number, function name).
+If you set the log level to DEBUG or more, `bb` will also log the source of the log message (file and line number, function name).

 `bb` will write log messages following the format in [gildas/go-logger](https://github.com/gildas/go-logger).
 You can find some extra information about the log configuration in the documentation of that package.
 You can use [gildas/lv](https://github.com/gildas/lv) or [The Bunyan log viewer](https://github.com/trentm/node-bunyan) to view the logs in a human readable format.

 **Notes**:

 - `bb` tries hard to not log sensitive information, but be careful when sharing the logs, and make sure to remove any sensitive information before sharing them.
 You can open an [issue](https://github.com/gildas/bitbucket-cli/issues) if you feel like `bb` is logging sensitive information it should not.
 (We will do our best to fix it as soon as possible)
+- If you set the log level to `TRACE`, the logs will contain the full HTTP requests and responses, including headers and body.
+This can be useful for debugging, but it can also contain sensitive information, so be careful when sharing these logs.
 - When sending the logs to our team, please send the JSON version, not the pretty printed version, as it will be easier to analyze.

 ## TODO